 Kobus Engelbrecht, General Manager of African Technical Innovation who installed the system advised Ceres Koelkamers on the business case behind the solar system: “We wanted to get the best product at the lowest prices, with a 25 year guarantee in order to justify the capital investment.
 With the best quality product on the market, SolarWorld still presented the best financial case as well,” adds Engelbrecht.
 The project was subsidised within the Government’s Integrated Demand Management (IDM) Programme.
 The programme’s focus is to ensure short-term security of electricity supply through coordinating and consolidating the various initiatives aimed at optimising energy use and balancing electricity supply and demand.

-Africa’s largest rooftop installation at Dube Tradeport
+South Africa’s largest rooftop installation at Dube Tradeport

 SOLARWORLD Africa together with its partner Power Solutions, a South African EPC company, supplies Africa’s largest roof-mounted photovoltaic system in the Dube TradePort’s ‘Agrizone’ at…More >